GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 * if the slope is zero, then mean squared and model error are equal and the ration of both is 1.
 * if the slope is not zero, then mean squared model error is larger than the mean squared error and the ratio is larger than 1.

-This provides us the test statistic for the *null-hypothesis* that the the true slope is not different from 0.
+This provides us the test statistic for the *null-hypothesis* that the true slope is not different from 0.

 ```r
 f_value <- mss_model / mss_resid